-The Oklahoma Heart Institute Sleep Care at Hillcrest Hospital Cushing is located in a state-of-the-art facility and is one of the finest centers of its kind in the state of Oklahoma.
-Our full-time staff of physicians and sleep specialists utilize the latest technology for diagnosing and treating sleep disorders in both children and adults.
+Oklahoma Heart Institute Sleep Care at Hillcrest Hospital Cushing is located in a state-of-the-art facility and is one of the finest centers of its kind in the state of Oklahoma.
+The full-time staff of physicians and sleep specialists utilize the latest technology for diagnosing and treating sleep disorders in adults.

 Evaluation and diagnosis should only be performed by a team of professionals led by a physician with specialized training in sleep disorders.
-The Hillcrest Hospital Cushing Sleep Study Center recognizes the importance of the unique specialty of Sleep Medicine and offers a full range of evaluation and treatment resources for patients of all ages.
+The Hillcrest Hospital Cushing Sleep Study Center recognizes the importance of the unique specialty of sleep medicine and offers a full range of evaluation and treatment resources for adult patients.

-The sleep test most patients undergo is called a Polysomnogram.
-This test determines whether there are any abnormalities in the patient’s quality of sleep, including breathing abnormalities or limb movements.
-In most cases, the test is performed during a 10-12 hour, overnight period.
+The sleep test most patients undergo is called a polysomnogram.
+This test determines whether there are any abnormalities in your quality of sleep, including breathing abnormalities or limb movements.
+In most cases, the test is performed during a 10-12 hour overnight period.

-Typically, patients schedule appointments, for initial consultation, with their primary care physician, who orders necessary testing through our sleep study staff.
+Typically, patients schedule appointments for initial consultation with their primary care physician (PCP).
+When necessary, the PCP will request testing through the sleep study staff.

 For appointments call 918-747-5337 (Option 1)